 The Cost Is Real and It Compounds

 The financial burden is staggering.
 Initial application fees range from $35 in Pennsylvania to over $1,400 in Nevada, with the national average around $500 per state, putting the total cost to get in the door at roughly $25,000 across all 51 jurisdictions.
 But the upfront cost is the easy part.
-Renewal fees average about $200 per year per license, with states like California charging over $1,200 alone, meaning physicians can expect renewal costs approaching $10,000 every cycle.
-Add FSMB credential verification fees, background checks, fingerprinting, and state specific documentation requirements, and the administrative overhead becomes a second job.
-The Interstate Medical Licensure Compact has helped somewhat by streamlining the process for participating states, but not every state participates, and you are still managing separate licenses with separate renewal dates, separate boards, and separate requirements.
+Renewal fees average about $200 per year per license, with states like California charging over $1,200 alone, meaning renewal costs can approach $10,000 every cycle.

 The Risk Factor Nobody Talks About